 Homeowners across the nation are noticing a steady climb in their monthly energy bills.
-With the heat of the sun beating down on your roof, it comes naturally to want to make and energy efficient roof.
+With the heat of the sun beating down on your roof, it comes naturally to want to make and energy efficient home, and that can start with your roof.

 But what kind of home upgrades can you make to your roof to lower the amount of energy it consumes?
 What changes can you make as a homeowner to lower your carbon footprint while keeping your home temperature comfortable?

-Take a look at the following eco-friendly upgrades you can make to create an energy efficient roof:
+Take a look at the following eco-friendly roof upgrades you can make to create an energy efficient home:

-If your home’s roof is darker in color, or if it is put together with traditional black asphalt or wood shingles, you may want to consider opting for a cool roof.
-Cool roofs are not only lighter in color, but they effectively reflect light and heat away from your roof rather than absorbing it which makes a really energy efficient roof.
+If your home’s roof is darker in color, or if it is put together with traditional black asphalt or wood shingles, you may want to consider opting for a different roof design.
+Cool roofs use reflective paint or tiles or shingles that are reflective to provide a cooling effect.
+These roofs are not only lighter in color, but they effectively reflect light and heat away from your roof rather than absorbing it which makes an energy efficient roof.

 Known as the albedo effect, you can tap into some big savings from simply lightening the color of your roof.
 While the temperature outside is reaching triple digits, a roof can often get even hotter.
-With a cool roof, you can enjoy reductions of 50 to 60 degrees cooler than a traditional dark-colored roof.
+With a cool roof, your roof could stay 50 to 60 degrees cooler than a traditional dark-colored roof.

 By decreasing the heat your roof conducts, it’ll lead to a decreased temperature in your attic.
 This in return allows your air conditioning system to work at a fraction of the time it would usually work.

-If painting your roof is out of the question, then your best bet to create an energy efficient roof may be adding extra insulation to your attic.
+If painting your roof with reflective paint is out of the question, then your best bet to create an energy efficient roof may be adding extra insulation to your attic.
 While this isn’t the roof per-say, your attic plays a detrimental part in the temperature of your home.

-Contractors located in all regions of the United States, have noticed an influx of green roof installations.
-If you want an eco-friendly footprint, consider a green roof installation for your home.
+Contractors located in all regions of the United States have noticed an influx of green roof installations, which utilize plants and vegetation to keep your roof cool.
+If you want an eco-friendly footprint and a cool house, consider a green roof installation for your home.

 Not only this but having the extra garden on your roof would give you major bragging rights to the local garden community.